-Life Sciences: LF307 One World Health and Neglected Tropical Diseases, LF211 Immunology and Epidemiology.
+Teaching responsibilities in Life Sciences 2017/18: LF307 One World Health and Neglected Tropical Diseases, LF211 Immunology and Epidemiology.

 My research foci are lymphatic filariasis, visceral leishmaniasis and a group of intestinal worms (soil transmitted helminths or STHs) which affect a large number of children and adults in low income settings.
 I have ongoing interests in and the transmission and evolution of HIV in both Africa and European/North American settings as well as malaria and influenza.

-Infectious disease modelling at Warwick: I am deputy director of the Zeeman Institute for Systems Biology and Infectious Disease Epidemiology Research (SBIDER), a cross-department, interdisciplinary group which has a long, prestigious history in research to understand and predict the spread and control of infectious diseases.
-We have weekly seminars which are open to attendees from across the university.
+Infectious disease modelling at Warwick: I was formerly deputy director of the Zeeman Institute for Systems Biology and Infectious Disease Epidemiology Research (SBIDER), a cross-department, interdisciplinary group which has a long, prestigious history in research to understand and predict the spread and control of infectious diseases.

-Students: If you are interested in applying for an infectious disease modelling PhD, the Zeeman Institute is a partner in MathSys, an exciting new centre for doctoral training mathematics for real-world systems, which is funded by the EPSRC.
+Students: If you are interested in applying for an infectious disease modelling PhD, the Zeeman Institute is a partner in MathSys, an exciting new centre for doctoral training mathematics for real-world systems, which is funded by the EPSRC at Warwick.
 For non-EU/UK students there is limited funding for PhDs through the Chancellor's scheme, which is highly competitive and has a deadline in mid January.
 Further funding opportunities are available in the School of Life Sciences and the Mathematics Institute.
-I am also interested in supervising undergraduate projects in mathematics and life sciences, both as part of your course or as part of the URSS scheme.
+You should contact the director and academic staff in the Zeeman Institute as potential supervisors.

 A full publication list is available, with links to full texts, where available.